mlswg/mls-architecture/draft-ietf-mls-architecture.md

 guarantees to other clients, hence we consider that their protection by additionnal security mechanism should be a priority.

+Overall there is no way to detect or prevent these compromise, as discussed in the previous sections, performing separation of the application secret states can help recovery after compromise, this is the case for signature keys but similar concern exists for the encryption private key used in the TreeKEM Group Key Agreement.

+> **RECOMMENDATION:**
+> The secret keys used for public key encryption should be stored
+> similarily to the way the signature keys are stored as key can be
+> used to decrypt the group operation messages and contain the secret
+> material used to compute all the group secrets.

 Even if secure enclaves are not perfectly secure, or even completely broken, adopting additional protections for these keys can ease recovery of the secrecy and authentication guarantees after a